mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 ## Learning under compression

-Let's first consider the best-known recovery condition on the compression matrix $A$: the **Restricted Isometry Property** (RIP) introduced by [Candes & Tao](https://statweb.stanford.edu/~candes/papers/DecodingLP.pdf) in their seminal paper on efficient recovery of sparse signals..
+Let's first consider the most well-known recovery condition on the compression matrix $A$: the **Restricted Isometry Property** (RIP) introduced by [Candes & Tao](https://statweb.stanford.edu/~candes/papers/DecodingLP.pdf) in their seminal paper on efficient recovery of sparse signals..

 >**Restricted Isometry Property (RIP)**: $A\in\mathbb{R}^{d\times n}$ satisfies $(k,\varepsilon)$-RIP if $(1-\varepsilon)\|x\|_2 \le \|Ax\|_2 \le (1+\varepsilon)\|x\|_2$, for all $k$-sparse $x\in\mathbb{R}^n$